 - Motivational Interviewing: Strategies to Effect Behavioral Change.

-Over thirty courses are offered during the 3 weeks.
-You may attend one to three weeks dependent upon your time and you can complete up to 1 – 7 credits at the PHI.
+Over thirty courses are offered during the three weeks.
+You may attend one to three weeks dependent upon your time and you can complete up to 1 to 7 credits at the PHI.

 What is unique about the dual degree program?